mchmarny/tadd/README.md

 brew install tadd
 ```

-All new release will be automatically picked up with `brew upgrade`
+All new release will be automatically picked up with `brew upgrade`.

 ### using Alfred